In most cases, changing your supervisor may result in major changes in the research content and/or methods which

 The deadline for candidacy application is July 5 for screening in the spring semester and January 10 for

 screening in the fall semester.
-Please refer to the Graduate School website for details.
+Please refer to the Doctoral Candidacy page for details.
 Doctoral Candidacy

 Where and how should I apply for candidacy?

-Academic Office counter), are announced at the beginning of that semester.
+Details about the application process are announced at the beginning of each semester.

 What papers can I submit?
 (What papers are accepted for candidacy?)